Create a Simple Modal Window from Scratch with Vanilla JavaScript

 Why Accessibility-First Modals Matter

-- Announces itself via name/role (
+- Announces itself via a clear name/role (

 ). - Traps focus inside while open and returns focus on close.